symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 ### Preliminary Remarks

 There are plenty of RDF stores based on MySQL databases.
-Much of them are well suited for serving SymbolicData Data. too (we successfully used an [arc2 based store](https://github.com/semsol/arc2/wiki)).
+Much of them are well suited for serving SymbolicData Data, too (we successfully used an [arc2 based store](https://github.com/semsol/arc2/wiki)).

 Here we describe how to install an RDF infrastructure based on the more powerful RDF Engine [Virtuoso](http://virtuoso.openlinksw.com) and (optional) the RDF Editor Tool [Ontowiki](http://aksw.org/Projects/OntoWiki.html).